eggjs/examples/hackernews/README.md

 ## About this example
-this example is a simple quickstart of Egg, it includes the basic and comprehensive usages of Egg such as Controller,Service and some simple configurations, moreover, it has the corresponding unit tests. you can follow this simple example and build your Egg application step by step.
+This example is a [quickstart](https://eggjs.org/zh-cn/intro/quickstart.html) of Egg, it includes the basic and comprehensive usages of Egg such as Controller, Service and some simple configurations, moreover, it has the corresponding unit tests. you can follow this simple example and build your Egg application step by step.

 ## How to run it locally